-One type of accident we see all the time is when an 18-wheeler strikes or runs over a pedestrian.
-While it’s true that the majority of these kinds of accidents are not the fault of the truck drivers, there are hundreds more that are the fault of the driver.
+One type of accident we see all the time are those in which an 18-wheeler strikes or runs over a pedestrian.
+While it's true that the majority of these kinds of accidents are not the fault of the truck drivers, there are hundreds more that are the fault of the driver.

 Questions Answers on This Page:

 - What laws cover pedestrian and 18-wheeler accidents?